michael-e/email_newsletter_manager/readme.md

 * email template ("about")

 The XML output allows for advanced email customization using XSLT.
 You may, for example, append custom headers or footers for certain sender IDs.

+### Faster, reduced output

+Unfortunately, the field's default output can cause performance issues.
+Especially the counts on recipient groups can be rather "expensive", depending on the number (and size) of the groups, of course.

+Things will get worse if you attempt to create an index list (e.g. 20 entries) including ENM newsletter information for these entries.
+In this case, all the needed counts will be performed for any entry.

+So in ENM 3.5.0 two new output modes have been added:

+* `reduced` — prevents retrieval (and output) of counts on recipient groups, which speeds up the output a lot
+* `minimal` — prevents data retrieval (and output) for all child nodes (i.e. `subject`, `sender`, `recipient-grous`, `template`); this means that only the element node and its attributes will be in the output; this is the fastest option, of course

+For a better understanding of these output modes please inspect the XML output (using the Debug Devkit extension).